BUCK-LCO-NCI/DivProt/README.md

 Networks 1-5 simply show the application of increased scaling to the cut-off upper IQR alignment score.
 More details can be found in the manuscript.
 Also you can see an example of this in the net_examples folder.

 You'll notice that you get two seperate .pdf files each containing 5 nets.
 "networks_Rplots3_zero_nodes_deleted.pdf" is likely the more useful of the two.
-It contains the nets with proteins containing no connections deleted (typically results in a tighter and much easier-to-read net) but otherwise is the exact same as the nets that contain all of your proteins ("networks_Rplots3_all_nodes.pdf")
+It contains the nets with proteins containing no connections deleted (typically results in a tighter and much easier-to-read net) but otherwise is the exact same as the nets that contain all of your proteins ("networks_Rplots3_all_nodes.pdf").
+You will also notice two new directories.
+In /community_csvs you'll find 10 .csv files listing the communities in each network.
+In /adjusted_algn_score_csvs you'll find 5 .csv files that have replaced values below the threshold with 0.
+These may be useful in utlilsing other software, such as cytoscape for interactive and generally prettier networks.

-As you'll see in the example code above, the -networks paramater also contains an optional variable parameter "-tm" for threshold modifier.
+As you'll see in the example code above, there is a -network_custom paramater that contains an optional variable parameter "-tm" for threshold modifier.
 This is esentailly what is used interanlly for generating the 5 networks, buy you may wish to, or need to, depending on the characteristics of your data, move this threshold.
-For example, the biologically-informed internal equation is accuate for amino acids up to 800 base pairs; so if your data contains a lot of seqs greater than that, you will definitely be needing to increase the modifier by utilising -tm.
-Additionally, the base edge cut-off value is determined from average amino acid length, so if your input fasta contains a wide range of sequence lengths, the cut-off will be less precise, and you again will be needing to play aronud with optimal -tm, with the consideration of representing your data with multiple networks at different -tms.
-You can see seq length info and some other stats in the input_fa_stats.txt file
+For example, the biologically-informed internal equation is accuate for amino acids up to 800 base pairs; so if your data contains a lot of seqs greater than that, you will definitely be needing to increase the modifier by utilising -tm (i.e. -tm .65 for a 65% scaling to base threshold).
+Additionally, the base edge cut-off value is determined from average amino acid length, so if your input fasta contains a wide range of sequence lengths, the cut-off will be less precise, and you again will be needing to play around with optimal -tm, with the consideration of representing your data with multiple networks at different -tms.
+You can see seq length info and some other stats in the input_fa_and_align_stats.txt file. -network_custom also outs the community csv file and adjusted input alignment score csv as descrined in the paragraph above.

 [NOTE...is this clear??]